 surrounded by walls, with its five original access gates and buildings of great architectural value, creating some of the most interesting urban spaces in the region.
 Not in vain did it receive the Europa Nostra Award in 1983 for the conservation and restoration work carried out in this villa.

 But there is more.
-Miravete de la Sierra, Villarroya de los Pinares, Cantavieja, La Iglesuela del Cid, Tronchón, Las Cuevas de Cañart and Castellote, All of them have this consideration due to the preservation of their medieval layout and the large number of elements of interest that have survived to the present day: churches, chapels, council houses, walls, gates, palace houses or bridges.
+Miravete de la Sierra, Villarroya de los Pinares, Cantavieja, La Iglesuela del Cid, Tronchón, Las Cuevas de Cañart and Castellote, all of them have this consideration because of the preservation of its medieval layout and for the a large number of items of interest that have survived to the present day: churches, hermitages, council houses, walls, gates, palaces and bridges.
 All these elements are what transmit the history of the locality, giving it a special importance that makes its protection necessary.

 The objective is to offer the hiker a visual link so that he does not get lost in the blizzard, snow and fog, which are frequent meteorological elements in this arid landscape with hardly any arboreal vegetation.
 It can be traveled by following the signs from the towns it connects.